About YumaYuma, Arizona blends the best of past and present

 - In 1540, Hernando de Alarcon was the first European to visit what is now known as Yuma.

-- Yuma is known as the sunniest city in the United States.
+- Yuma is recognized as the sunniest city in the United States.

-- On both the civilian and the United States Marine Corps side, Yuma is known to have the longest civilian runways in the U.S.
+- Yuma is known to have the longest civilian runways in the U.S.

-- Since 1968, Daylight Savings Time hasn't been used in Yuma.
+- Daylight Savings Time hasn't been used in Yuma since 1968.

 - The Colorado River flows through Yuma and defines the border between Arizona and California.